-Child maintenance changes will come into effect later this year which will dramatically alter the way child support is collected.
+Child maintenance support changes will come into effect in 2012 which will dramatically alter the way child support is collected.
 The objective is to give both parents a financial incentive to make voluntary arrangements.

 The options are:-